What is Ninlaro?

-Using Ninlaro during pregnancy could harm the unborn baby.
 Ninlaro is used together with lenalidomide.
 Do not use Ninlaro with lenalidomide if you are pregnant, or if you are a man and your sex partner is pregnant.
 Lenalidomide is known to cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.

-Carefully follow all instructions about the use of of birth control while using Ninlaro with lenalidomide, whether you are a man or a woman.
+Carefully follow all instructions about the use of birth control while using Ninlaro with lenalidomide, whether you are a man or a woman.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using these medicines.

-It is not known whether ixazomib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using Ninlaro and for at least 90 days after your last dose.
+Do not breastfeed while using Ninlaro, and for at least 90 days after your last dose.

 How should I take Ninlaro?

 Your combination chemotherapy will be given in a 28-day treatment cycle.
 You will take Ninlaro once per week on the same day of the week during the first 3 weeks of each cycle.
-Your other medicines may be taken daily or only once per week.
+Your other medicines may be taken daily or only once per week throughout the cycle.

 Take Ninlaro at the same time each day on an empty stomach, at least 1 hour before or 2 hours after a meal.